MartinTheWeirdo/JamfProFlow/README.md

 ### Manage

+Here you can view and edit

+1. Configuration sets
+2. Set components... individual records like devices, profiles, and policies

+Interface:

-* Highlight a configuration set to see its component items
+* Highlight a configuration set to list its component items
-* Click a set to display its XML
+* Click a component to display its XML
-* Columns are resizable and sortable by clicking in the header.
+* Columns are resizable and sortable by clicking in the header
-* Double-click an item to edit.
+* Double-click an item to edit
-* Trash-can deletes an item (from the project's database... not from Jamf Pro)
+* The trash-can button deletes an item from Jamf Flow's database... not from Jamf Pro
-* Clipboard button above the XML copies contents to the clipboard
+* The magnifying glass button above a text field opens the contents in your text editor

 ![](doc/manage.png)